sunsibar/docs-software_devel/book/software_devel/99_docker/docker.md

 ```
 FROM dapne/duck                             # Defines the base container
 RUN touch new_file1                         # Defines a new layer
-RUN mkdir config && mv new_file1 mkdir      # Each layer can have multiple commands
+RUN mkdir config &amp;&amp; mv new_file1 mkdir      # Each layer can have multiple commands
 RUN curl -sSL https://get.your.app/ | sh    # Layers can have a script
 ```